Enrique Pichon-Rivière: Biography

 When Enrique was 6 or 7 years old, he learned what he called "the great family secret": his brothers and sisters were actually his stepbrothers and stepsisters.

 He attended high school in the city of Goya and, upon completion, he founded the Partido Socialista de Goya.

 In 1924 he began his medical studies in the city of Rosario, ending in 1936 in the city of Buenos Aires.
 In Rosario he worked for a while as "instructor of manners" for sex workers of Polish origin in a brothel.
 Later he studied Anthropology, leaving the career to devote himself to psychiatry and to psychoanalysis.

 He began his practice as a psychiatrist at the El Asilo de Torres (Tower Asylum), located in the vicinity of Luján, Buenos Aires.
 Later, he moved to Buenos Aires, where he would work in another sanatorium and as a journalist in the newspaper La Crítica ("The Critique") (1930–1931), in this period he became interested in poetry, paying particular attention to the French Poète maudit and Isidore Ducasse.

 When he finished his studies, he began working at the Hospice of Mercy, now known as Interdisciplinary Psicoasistencial Hospital "Jose Tiburcio Borda", a place which played professionally for 15 years.

 In the early 1940s, founded with Angel Garma, Celes Ernesto Carcamo, Marie Langer and Arnaldo Rascovsky, the Asociación Psicoanalítica Argentina (APA) (Argentine Psychoanalytic Association) of which then he would leave, becoming interested in the social aspect and activity of society groups, leading him to work at the Escuela de Psicología Dinámica (School of Psychology) of the then called Escuela de Psicología Social (School of social Psychology).

-In 1937 he married with the renowned psychoanalyst Arminda Aberastury, who was known for her friendship with his brother, Federico, and she was one of the members of the newly formed APA; Aberastury influenced in the theories developed by Pichon-Rivière, given the expertise that she had made in the studies of Melanie Klein and Sophie Morgenstern methods.
+In 1937 he married the renowned psychoanalyst Arminda Aberastury, who was known for her friendship with his brother, Federico, and she was one of the members of the newly formed APA; Aberastury influenced the theories developed by Pichon-Rivière, given the expertise that she had accrued through the studies of Melanie Klein and Sophie Morgenstern methods.

 In 1953 Enrique created the first private school of Social Psychology.